Dru Philippou

 I should have told them to turn back, that the air is thinner the higher they go, causing shortness of breath and headaches.
 That there is twice as much ultraviolet radiation.
 That mountain weather can change without warning.
 Graupel can strike any moment.
 Strong winds may throw them off balance.
 The cold might blunt their sense of touch before the sun reappears.

-in the river’s song
+new notes in the river’s song snow stars

 I did tell them the lakes were icing over.
 They had three more miles to go.
 The final mile was steep and rocky, requiring some scrambling.
 And, even if they managed to get there, they’d be hiking down in darkness and freezing temperatures.